Pat-rice/business-tools/README.md

 That being said it's actually very helpful and can save you a lot of money while you get your business started and/or growing.
-If you grow too large for a single server setup, you should have enough money (hope so !) to either pay for a hosted version or you have an ops team that can deploy these tools in a high availibility infrastructure.
+If you grow too large for a single server setup, you should have enough money (hope so !) to either pay for a hosted version or you have an ops team that can deploy these tools in a highly available infrastructure.

 If you want to add a service, don't hesitate to create a pull request.